15 Best Trail Camera Under 100$ in 2023

-The Bushnell Trophy Cam HD is one of the more expensive cameras we have seen so far.
-However, it’s still under $100. with a 0.3 second trigger speed, it will take photographs very quickly.
+The Bushnell Trophy Cam HD is one of the more expensive cameras we have seen.
+However, it’s still under $100. with a 0.3-second trigger speed, it will take photographs very quickly.

 This camera also comes with a multi-image mode.
 This means it can take from 1 to 3 images every time it is triggered.
-This is pretty impressive as it means you’ll get to see so much more.
+This is impressive, as it means you’ll see so much more.
 If that wasn’t impressive enough, the camera also comes with ‘Field scan 2x’.
 This feature allows the camera to take photographs at pre-set intervals.
-So let’s imagine you want to take photographs every 2-3 minutes, this camera will let you do this.
+So let’s imagine you want to take photographs every 2-3 minutes; this camera will let you do this.

-The day/night auto sensor that comes with the camera has an adjustable PIR which is activated by something up to 80 feet away.
-This is very impressive, and most of the cameras we’ve seen so far only work up to 65 feet.
-The Bushnell Trophy Cam HD could well be the best long range trail camera out there.
+The day/night auto sensor with the camera has an adjustable PIR activated by something up to 80 feet away.
+This is impressive, and most of the cameras we’ve seen so far only work up to 65 feet.
+The Bushnell Trophy Cam HD could be the best long-range trail camera.

-Another feature which I particularly like is the programmable video length.
-You can video the scene from 5 seconds and up to 60 seconds.
+Another feature that I particularly like is the programmable video length.
+You can video the scene from 5 seconds up to 60 seconds.
 This means you can potentially see even more than you can with other cameras.

 Finally, another impressive feature of this camera is the 1-year battery.
-It does need 8 aa batteries but if they last a whole year it’s worth it.
+It does need eight aa batteries, but if they last a whole year, it’s worth it.
 This makes the Bushnell Trophy Cam one well worth considering.

 4. Moultrie A-40 Game Camera

-The Moultrie A-40 Game Camera comes with 14 megapixels and it has an illume night sensor which gives very bright and clear night images.
-The 0.7 second trigger speed is a little slower than the speeds we have seen so far.
+The Moultrie A-40 Game Camera comes with 14 megapixels, and an illume night sensor that gives bright and clear night images.
+The 0.7-second trigger speed is a little slower than the speeds we have seen.

-With the ability to take up to 17,000 images, the camera comes with back-lit controls which make them easier to see in the dark.
-The intuitive interface is supposed to be good when you’re setting the camera up when the light is low.
+With the ability to take up to 17,000 images, the camera comes with backlit controls, making it easier to see in the dark.
+The intuitive interface is supposed to be good when setting the camera up with low light.

-The 720 HD video quality is not as good as the quality we have seen in other cameras but it could be good enough.
+The 720 HD video quality is not as good as the quality in other cameras, but it could be good enough.
 One of the good things about this camera is that it’s compatible with Moultrie Mobile.
-This is an app that allows you to view images from your camera on your smartphone.
+This is an app that allows you to view images from the camera on your smartphone.
 This is a pretty good feature as it means you won’t have to collect the SD card to view them.